-Across the country, many agree.
-The rates of volunteerism have stayed steady over the last few years in the 16-24 age group, rising about two percentage points annually since 2005.
-According to the Bureau of Labor Statistics, individuals with higher levels of educational attainment are consistently more likely to volunteer than those with less education, and in 2009, more than 42 percent of college graduates volunteered.
+According to the Bureau of Labor Statistics, individuals with higher levels of educational attainment are consistently more likely to volunteer than those with less education, and in 2015, more than 38 percent of college graduates volunteered.
 Check out the benefits of volunteerism in college we’ve come up with below for even more reason to volunteer your time, because you’ll not only be making your communities better, but you may be doing yourself a favor as well.

 Boost Your Resume